mrhieu/takethatdesign/src/md/2018-02-16-lockscreen-2-ionic-3.markdown

 $ ionic serve
 ```

-6.Your default browser should now automatically open the app
+6.Your default browser should now automatically open the template

 # Notes